Ways to journal

 Our mind is like a muscle that can be trained.
 It is possible to train remaining in a certain mental states.
 Creating the habit of feeling grateful for what I have makes me feel more positive, happy and just increases my general well being.

 I write down at least ten things I am grateful for every morning.

 2. Re parenting yourself and showing up for your inner child:

 In childhood your subconscious mind is formed.
 That part of our mind often acts out in the present without us wanting to especially if we have been neglected or abused as children.

 When we are triggered we can even become that part and interact with the world as a distressed child rather than the adult we are today.

 Always when that happens it creates more of what we do not want.
 It truly is a form of self sabotage that can only stop if we know how to show up and be there for our inner child.

-As part of that re parenting process I show up for that part of me every morning, connect to it and write down:
+As part of that re parenting process I showed up for that part of me every morning, connect to it and wrote down: